 Coordinating conjunctions (for, and, nor, but, or, yet, so) are also known by the acronym FANBOYS.
 They can be used to join two independent clauses (complete sentences) and must always follow a comma when employed in this way.

-For example: The city’s government has curtailed spending on all non-essential services, so the new theater company has been forced to suspend its productions for lack of funding.
+Correct: The city’s government has curtailed spending on all non-essential services, so the new theater company has been forced to suspend its productions for lack of funding.

 A FANBOYS conjunction can only be used at the start of the second clause; it cannot be used at the start of the first.
 Even if you don’t know the grammatical rule, you should be able to recognize that this usage does not make any sense.